OSeMOSYS/OSeMOSYS/docs/manual/Create a model in OSeMOSYS.rst

 It should be noted that the salvage value as described in `Howells et al. in 2011 <http://www.sciencedirect.com/science/article/pii/S0301421511004897>`_ is not applicable anymore: please see the `Change Log <http://www.osemosys.org/uploads/1/8/5/0/18504136/change_log_2017_11_08.pdf>`_ provided at `www.osemosys.org <http://www.osemosys.org>`_ for latest changes.
 Further, the description of storage in `Howells et al. in 2011 <http://www.sciencedirect.com/science/article/pii/S0301421511004897>`_ is not applicable any longer.
 Instead, refer to the current way of modelling storage or variability as described in `Welsch et al. in 2012 <https://www.sciencedirect.com/science/article/pii/S0360544212006299>`_.

+The Python package `*otoole* <https://otoole.readthedocs.io/en/latest/index.html>`_ has been developed to provide a set of useful scripts and data management functions accessible from the command line.

 How to run OSeMOSYS using a macOS
 +++++++++++++++++++++++++++++++++